jimmo/ncss-embedded/chapters/13-lab-exercises.md

 ### Ultrasonic distance sensor

-1. Try out the example above.
+1. Try out the example from the notes in chapter 7.
 How accurate and precise are the measurements?
 2. Experiment with some ways to improve the reliability of the sensor:
 2.1.
 Calibrate the sensor with a ruler and update the speed of sound conversion factor and possibly add an offset.
 2.2.
 Try creating a moving average of the sensor readings to reduce noise.